qzztf/myjpa/README.md

 # my-jpa
-The plugin for mybatis  to handler jpa.
+The plugin for mybatis  to handle jpa.